nag9s/Machine-Learning/statistics/measuring-central-tendency.md

 .
 The mode doesn’t just work with numeric data; it works with categorical data, too.
 When you’re dealing with categorical data, the mode is the most frequently occurring category.

 ![](/assets/all.png)

+When do you think the mode is most useful?

+* When the data set has a low number of modes, or when the data is categorical instead of numerical.
+Neither the mean nor the median can be used with categorical data.

+When is the mode least useful?

+* When there are many modes